umd-coding-workshop/workshops/tutorial2/README.md

 ## "Short-circuit" Operators (`&&` and `||`)

-If you have a sequence of commands that you only want to run if a previous command succeeded (or failed), you place the **"short-circuit" operators** between the commands.
+If you have a command that you only want to run if a previous command succeeded (or failed), you place the **"short-circuit" operators** between the commands.

 ### Short-circuit "and": `&&`